 Create your leadership pipeline from within by motivating, engaging, and rewarding people for their contributions.

 Provide people with the resources and support they need to develop.
 Recognize the right output and behaviors.
 Allow them to take accountability for results.

-Help them in elevating their own Wx and make the most of the performance process.
+Help them in elevating their own Wx and making the most of the performance process.